berilserbest/berilserbest-DSA210-Project-MenstrualCycleAndStudyFocusCorrelation/README.md

 - Alternative Hypothesis (H₁):
 Menstrual period days (is_period = 1) significantly reduce daily study duration.

-This hypothesis is based on the assumption that hormonal fluctuations, menstrual cramps, fatigue, and mood-related symptoms commonly experienced during menstruation may negatively impact cognitive focus and academic productivity.
+This hypothesis is based on the assumption that hormonal fluctuations, menstrual cramps, fatigue, and mood-related symptoms commonly experienced during menstruation may negatively impact cognitive focus and academic productivity.Therefore, it is reasonable to expect a decrease in study focus and study time during the menstrual period.